Fayyr-Organization/fayyr-beta/README.md

-# Welcome to the Fayyr beta test!
+# Welcome to the Fayyr Beta test!

 Welcome to the Fayyr beta testing overview document!
 This document is designed to get you ready to participate in the testing of our new charity-focussed website, where we are working with charities and artists to sell NFTs in support